 Promoting scholarly and public understanding of history of science, technology and medicine.

-Started in 2006 with grants from the Alfred P. Sloan Foundation and the National Science Foundation, the Center is a now a consortium of twelve educational and cultural institutions with significant resources in the history of science, broadly construed.
+Originally started in 2007 as the Philadelphia Area Center for History of Science with grants from the Alfred P. Sloan Foundation and the National Science Foundation, the Consortium expanded in 2014 to include leading educational and cultural institutions with significant resources in the history of science, broadly construed.
 We are bound together by the common belief that our individual resources, if used collaboratively, offer a unique opportunity for both scholars and the general public to advance their understanding of the history of science.

-Since its inception, the Center has established a fellowship program offering support for research across the scholarly collections of the consortium, created an online search capability which has opened up access to the special collections of the consortium, and has set up and now maintains what has become the comprehensive calendar for all regional events in the history of science.
-In addition, the Center continues to host both scholarly and public events on the history of science, medicine and technology.
+Since its inception, the Consortium has established a fellowship program offering support for research across the scholarly collections of the consortium, created an online search capability which has opened up access to the special collections of the consortium, and has set up and now maintains what has become the comprehensive calendar for all regional events in the history of science.
+In addition, the Consortium continues to host both scholarly and public events on the history of science, medicine and technology.

-The Center relies on its individual and institutional partners for financial, intellectual, and strategic support.
+The Consortium relies on its individual and institutional partners for financial, intellectual, and strategic support.
 We welcome opportunities for new partnerships to pursue our ambitious program as a scholarly and cultural institution, advancing knowledge about our past and contributing to the public discourse about our future.